tom-jod/HeavyBall/README.md

 >
 > To estimate the effective condition number using Stochastic Lanczos Quadrature add the flag: --estimate-condition-number
 > (Both these flags add on a considerable amount of time for a trial to run)
 >
-> The condition number estimation can be changed to produce the full true eigenspectrum by changing the estimate flag within the body of the objective's inner method (within benchmark/utils.py) to False and setting the visualisation flag to False.
-> Similarly, a visualisation comparing the true spectrum to the Rayleigh and Lanczos estimates can be created by setting the estimate flag to False and visualisation flag to True.
->
 >  Reproduce all the original HeavyBall toy problem benchmarks with:
 > ```bash